 Modify the third paragraph of clause 7.2.1 as follows:

 Figure 67 illustrates the use of the data service primitives in a successful end-to-end transmission.
-If the frame requires an E2E ACK IE, indicated by the E2E AR parameter of the L2R-DATA.request primitive set to TRUE, the L2R sublayer sends the L2R-DATA.confirm with the status SUCCESS only when the E2E ACK IE is received.
+If the frame requires an E2E ACK IE, indicated by the E2E AR parameter of the L2R-DATA.request primitive set to TRUE, the L2R sublayer sends the L2R-DATA.confirm with the status SUCCESS if the E2E ACK IE is received within the expected time with a SN corresponding to the SN of the original L2R Routing IE. If the E2E ACK IE is not received within the expected time or if it is received with a SN that does not correspond to the SN of the original L2R Routing IE, the L2R sublayer sends the L2R-DATA.confirm with the status NO_E2E_ACK or E2E_ACK_INVALID_SN respectively.

 Add “NO_E2E_ACK” and “E2E_ACK_INVALID_SN” in the valid range of the Status in Table 32